Adding Custom Items with the Unreal Editor

 Now that we have created the PhysicalItem, it’s time to make the ItemType for it.

-Create a second blueprint class, and in the creation dialogue open All classes.
+Create a second blueprint class, and in the creation dialogue choose “Open All Classes” as before.

-Select ItemType to inherit from, create the class, set its name to ExampleItem_IT, and open the class.
+Select “ItemType” as the class to inherit from, create the new blueprint, set its name to ExampleItem_IT, and open the class.

-This is a simple item so we will leave most of the options untouched, you can experiment with them yourself and see what they do.
+In this basic guide, we will leave most of the options untouched, but you can experiment with them yourself and see what they do if you so choose.

 • Set Pickup Actor to be ExampleItem_BP.